Aryk-Tech/IT-Labs-Portfolio/Networking/Switch-Router-Network/README.md

-# Switch and Router Network Lab
+# Build a Switch and Router Network Lab

 ## Objective
-This lab demonstrates how to build and configure a small network using a router, a switch, and two PCs in Cisco Packet Tracer.
-The goal was to practice configuring network devices using Cisco IOS commands, assigning IP addresses, enabling interfaces, and verifying connectivity between devices across different networks.
+This lab demonstrates how to build a small network using a router, a switch, and two PCs in Cisco Packet Tracer.
+The goal was to configure network devices, assign IP addresses, and verify connectivity between devices on different networks.

+## Tools Used
+- Cisco Packet Tracer
+- Cisco IOS CLI
+- Ping command for connectivity testing

 ---

-## Overview

-In this lab, Cisco Packet Tracer was used to create a small network consisting of:

-- 1 Router (Cisco 1941)
-- 1 Switch (Cisco 2960)
-- 2 PCs

-The lab focused on configuring network devices using Cisco IOS CLI commands and verifying connectivity between devices on different networks.

-Skills practiced in this lab include:

-- Network topology design
-- Static IPv4 addressing
-- Router interface configuration
-- Switch management interface configuration
-- Troubleshooting network connectivity
-- Testing connectivity using the `ping` command

-This lab helped reinforce the role of routers in enabling communication between different networks while switches manage communication within the same local network.

----

-# Evidence and Interpretations

 ## Initial Network Topology

-This screenshot shows the initial network topology created in Cisco Packet Tracer before configuration began.
-The PCs, switch, and router were connected according to the lab diagram.
+The network was first built in Packet Tracer using two PCs, one switch, and one router.

 ![Initial Network Topology](network-topology.png)